Workshops

 5. Geometry, infrared spectra, and NMR chemical shifts of cyclohexene

-Josh Sakon, PhD, Dept. of Chemistry and Biochemistry, UAF
+Jingyi Chen, Ph.D., Dept. of Chemistry and Biochemistry, UAF

 Participant capacity: 10

-Nagayasu Nakanishi, PhD, Dept. of Biological Sciences, UAF
+Douglas Rhoads, Ph.D., University Professor, Dept. of Biological Sciences, UAF

-Workshop 8: Investigating Metabolism with Multiscale Approaches: From Molecule to Tissue
+Workshop 10: Investigating Metabolism with Multiscale Approaches: From Molecule to Tissue

-Timothy J. Muldoon, MD, PhD, Dept. of Biomedical Engineering, Metabolic Imaging and Spectroscopy Core, Arkansas Integrative Metabolic Research Center, UAF
+Timothy J. Muldoon, M.D., Ph.D., Dept. of Biomedical Engineering, Metabolic Imaging and Spectroscopy Core, Arkansas Integrative Metabolic Research Center, UAF

-Narasimhan Rajaram, PhD, Dept. of Biomedical Engineering, Metabolic Imaging and Spectroscopy Core, Arkansas Integrative Metabolic Research Center, UAF
+Narasimhan Rajaram, Ph.D., Dept. of Biomedical Engineering, Metabolic Imaging and Spectroscopy Core, Arkansas Integrative Metabolic Research Center, UAF

-Suresh Thallapuranam, PhD, Dept. of Chemistry and Biochemistry, Arkansas Integrative Metabolic Research Center, UAF
+Suresh Thallapuranam, Ph.D., Dept. of Chemistry and Biochemistry, Arkansas Integrative Metabolic Research Center, UAF

 Location: CHEM 144

 The Arkansas Integrative Metabolic Research Center is a NIH-funded COBRE that was established in March 2021 to study metabolism in cells and tissue.
 As part of the AIMRC, two research cores were established as fee-for-service resources – an imaging and spectroscopy core and a bioenergetics core.
-This workshop will present the technologies and capabilities available within these two cores for utilization by Universities and industry.
+This workshop will present the technologies and capabilities available within these two cores for utilization by universities and industry.
 The imaging and spectroscopy core currently houses state-of-the-art microscopes that allow high-resolution visualization of cell and tissue structure, function, and biomolecular composition.
 Two-photon microscopy enables quantification of cellular metabolism through endogenous fluorescence intensity and lifetime of the metabolic coenzymes, NADH and FAD.
 Recently acquired, our Raman confocal microscope enables characterization of molecular and chemical structures within intact 3D constructs, such as tissue or engineered cell culture platforms.
 The bioenergetics core lodges cutting edge technologies to measure various aspects of cellular respiration and real-time metabolic analysis.
 The Oroboros O2k-FluoRespirometer provides a distinctive high-resolution approach to monitor cellular and mitochondrial respiratory function.
 In addition, the O2k-FluoRespirometer has the extraordinary capability to measure H2O2 flux, mt-membrane potential, ADP-ATP phosphorylation.
 Further, the Seahorse XFe8 /24 Analyzers, housed in the bioenergetics core, facilitate the measurement pf key cellular functions such as mitochondrial respiration and glycolysis by measuring the oxygen consumption rate and the extracellular acidification rate of live cells.
 This workshop will present an overview of each technology currently available in the cores, potential applications, the expertise available from the core directors and technicians, and details on how to access or get trained to use them.

-Workshop 9: Confocal Microscopy
+Workshop 11: Confocal Microscopy

-Payal Sanadhya, PhD
+Payal Sanadhya, Ph.D.

-Fiona Goggin, PhD, Department of Entomology and Plant Pathology, UAF
+Fiona Goggin, Ph.D., Department of Entomology and Plant Pathology, UAF

 Location: AGRI 315 and AGRI 225